 The courts may rule on matters in the event there are competing claims or a question of how to pay priority claims when there are limited funds available.

 There are many types of cases and procedures associated with probate.
 Some of these cases will be managed entirely through the probate court, whereas others may be processed through the district court.

 New Mexico Financial & Family Law can assist you and your family with all matters of probate, including the following:

 - Formal probate — Formal probate is necessary when there are disputes between beneficiaries regarding the distribution of assets, the language of the will, or the amounts paid to creditors.
-Unlike formal probate, here, there is court hearing where a judge must approve certain actions and settle disputes.
+Unlike formal probate, here, there is a court hearing where a judge must approve certain actions and settle disputes.

-- Informal probate — Informal probate is used when heirs cooperate, there are no creditors actions, and you do not anticipate any other problems or conflicts.
+- Informal probate — Informal probate is used when heirs cooperate, there are no creditors’ actions, and you do not anticipate any other problems or conflicts.

 - Intestate succession — When a person dies without a will, their estate is divided in accordance with New Mexico’s intestate succession rules.

-- Contested probate — Disagreements between beneficiaries, creditor disputes, and third party claims can disrupt the probate process.
+- Contested probate — Disagreements between beneficiaries, creditor disputes, and third-party claims can disrupt the probate process.

 - Family allowance in probate — Under New Mexico’s Uniformed Probate code, a decedent’s surviving spouse is entitled to thirty thousand dollars.
 If no surviving spouse exists, minor and dependent children are entitled to a family allowance of thirty thousand dollars split evenly.

 Do All Estates and Wills Have to Be Probated?